Native freshwater fish of the Redlands

-Due to changing landscapes in the Redlands, there has been a steady decline in the abundance and diversity of native freshwater fish.
+Due to changing landscapes in the Redlands Coast, there has been a steady decline in the abundance and diversity of native freshwater fish.
 Degraded water quality, primarily from excessive nutrients and sediments, can directly affect native fish.

 Here's how you can help protect the native fish populations of the Redlands:

 Improving catchment management, through actions such as decreasing pollutants (primarily nutrients and sediments) will improve water quality and provide favourable conditions for native fish.

 Think about your land management practices, including home gardening and domestic uses and how they could be improved to reduce nutrient and sediment run-off.

 Restoring our degraded creeks and dams to a more natural state will greatly assist our native fish.
 Planting and maintaining creek and dam bank vegetation and keeping it weed free will provide shade and cooler water preferred by native fish.
 It is also important to retain timber in our waterways as this is crucial habitat for native fish.

 3. Stopping the spread of exotic pest fish